 The Finance Committee supports the general operations of MUSE by managing and allocating the organization’s budget.
 We have liaison relationships with other committees in order to assist with event execution.
 With funding from a variety of sources including corporate sponsors, successful conferences and our consulting teams, we are working to ensure a financially secure future for MUSE.

-The Membership committee tracks membership, provides incentive systems for member participation, and organizes various social events for members to meet each other.
-Past membership events have included paintball, skydiving, and professor luncheons.
+The Internal committee tracks membership, provides incentive systems for member participation, and organizes various social events for members to meet each other.
+Past internal events have included paintball, skydiving, and professor luncheons.

 Promotions & Web